 Meet The Forty Elephants, The All-Girl Gang From London

 The members would often dress as housemaids in order to gain entry to wealthy homes, relieving the inhabitants of their jewels and other valuable objects.
-However, the gang’s speciality was covertly stealing from department stores with extreme efficiency.
+However, the gang’s specialty was covertly stealing from department stores with extreme efficiency.

 The alternative for nearly all of the members of the Forty Thieves would have been extreme poverty and/or a life of prostitution.
 This would have been particularly true for the 19th century members of the gang as class divisions in London during the 1800s meant there was almost no chance of rising from poverty without considerable help.